memor24/website-backend/README.md

 ## Infrastructure as Code
 TBU: All the AWS resources are defined as Terraform code and deployed using Terraform commands automatically.
 Also the code for Lambda function is Dockerized and integrated via Jenkins to ECR.
-The Jenkins pipeline will be fully automated with Groovy.
+The Jenkins pipeline itself will be fully automated.